State Sen. Doug Ericksen gets $500,000 lobbying contract from Cambodian government he praised

 The delegation included an Ouch Borith, who was listed as deputy minister of foreign affairs for Cambodia, according to documents obtained from the lieutenant governor’s office through a public-records request.

-The visit was scheduled to include a tour of the Capitol, group photos, a meeting between the delegations and lunch at Owen’s office.
+The visit was scheduled to include a tour of the Capitol, group photos, a meeting between the delegations and lunch at then-Lt.
+Gov. Brad Owen’s office.
 According to a seating chart of the event, Ericksen and Borith were placed next to each other at that lunch.

 A man who answered a phone number listed for the Cambodian Embassy in Washington, D.C., on Friday said he wasn’t aware of the contract.
 He referred questions to the Cambodian government, and the country’s consulate in Seattle.